An EZ-structure for the mapping class group: A topology for

 \begin{definition} The space $({\cal X}(S),{\cal O})$ is called the \emph{geometric boundary} of ${\rm Mod}(S)$. \end{definition}

 Let us note another naturality property of the geometric boundary of ${\rm Mod}(S)$.
-Namely, if $S_0\subset S$ is any essential subsuface, then we can construct a geometric boundary ${\cal X}(S_0)$ for ${\rm Mod}(S_0)$.
+Namely, if $S_0\subset S$ is any essential subsuface, then we can construct a geometric boundary ${\cal X}(S_0)$ for the mapping class group ${\rm Mod}(S_0)$ of isotopy classes of homeomorphisms of $S_0$ fixing the boundary pointwise.
 As a set, this is a subset of the geometric boundary of $S$ which includes the Gromov boundary of the curve graph for peripheral annuli.
 The above construction immediately yields

 \begin{corollary} If $S_0\subset S$ is any subsurface of $S$, then the geometric boundary of ${\rm Mod}(S_0)$ is a closed subspace of the geometric boundary of ${\rm Mod}(S)$. \end{corollary}